holmjohnii/weworked-api/resources/reports.md

 # Reports
-The reports resource allows you to retrieve  reports.
+The reports resource allows you to retrieve select reports.

 ## Endpoints
 * [Retrieve summary by person and task report](#retrieve-summary-by-person-and-task-report)